grzesiek-galezowski/tdd-ebook/manuscript/250_Value_Objects.md

 ..
 ```

-How is it different from the previous approach with helper class?
-Previously the data of a product name was publicly visible (as a string) and we only added external functionality that operated on this data (and anybody could add their own without asking us for permission).
-This time, the data of the product name is completely hidden from the outside world.
+How is it different from the previous approach where we had a helper class, called `ProductNameComparison`?
+Previously the data of a product name was publicly visible (as a string) and we used the helper class only to store a function operating on this data (and anybody could create their own functions somewhere else without noticing the ones we already added).
+This time, the data of the product name is hidden[^notcompletelyhidden] from the outside world.
 The only available way to operate on this data is through the `ProductName`'s public interface (which exposes only those methods that we think make sense for product names and no more).
 In other words, whereas before we were dealing with a general-purpose type we couldn't change, now we have a domain-specific type that's completely under our control.
+This means we can freely change the meaning of two names being equal and this change will not ripple throughout the code.

 In further chapters, I will further explore this example of product name to show you some properties of value objects.

 [^addreference]: TODO add reference

-[^csharpoperatorsoverride]: and, for C#, overriding equality operators is probably a good idea, not to mention `GetHashCode()`
+[^csharpoperatorsoverride]: and, for C#, overriding equality operators (`==` and `!=`) is probably a good idea as well, not to mention `GetHashCode()`

 [^factorymethods]: TODO explain factory methods

 [^isnullorempty]: by the way, the code contains a call to `IsNullOrEmpty()`.
 There are several valid arguments against using this method, e.g. by Mark Seemann (TODO check surname) (TODO add link), but in this case, I put it in to make the code shorter as the validation logic itself is not that important at the moment.

 [^everydecisionistradeoff]: All engineering decisions are trade offs anyway, so I should really say "some of them make better trade-offs in our context, and some make worse".

+[^notcompletelyhidden]: In reality this is only partially true.
+For example, we will have to override `ToString()` somewhere anyway to ensure interoperability with 3rd party libraries that don't know about our type.
+Also, one can always use reflection to get private data.
+Despite this, I hope you get the point :-).

 TODO shalloway's law - wasn't it already mentioned?